SoftUni/Programming-Basics-Book-JS-EN/chapter-05-loops.md

 #### Hints and pointers

-We can solve this problem using a **`for` loop**, that loops throug all letters' code numbers.
+We can solve this problem using a **`for` loop**, that loops through all letters' code numbers.
 Keep in mind that the code of the letter (the serial number in the [Unicode list of letters and characters](https://unicode-table.com/en/)\) ‘`a`’ is 97, the code of the letter ‘`b`’ is 98 and so on, and the code of the letter ‘`z`’ is 122.
 The transition from the number of the character to the letter itself is done with the help of the function `String.fromCharCode(x)`.
 Here's the example:

 ![](assets/chapter-5-1-images/03.Latin-letters-01.png)